-In the United States, there are numerical limitations on two significant temporary visa categories: H-1B and H-2B.
-H-1B visas are for professional workers coming into the United States to work temporarily for a US employer in a speciality occupation.
-A speciality occupation is one requiring, at a minimum, a baccalaureate degree in a specific academic discipline (or the equivalent in work experience), and the foreign national worker must have that educational background or the equivalent in work experience.
+There are numerical limitations on two significant temporary visa categories: H-1B and H-2B.
+H-1B visas are for professional employees coming into the United States to work temporarily for a US employer in a speciality occupation.
+A speciality occupation is one requiring, at a minimum, a baccalaureate degree in a specific academic discipline (or equivalent in work experience), and the foreign national must have the requisite educational background or equivalent in work experience.
 Under current law, the H-1B visa has an annual numerical cap of 65,000 visas each fiscal year.
 The first 20,000 petitions filed on behalf of beneficiaries with a US master's degree or higher are exempt from the cap.
 Employers may apply for these H-1B visas from 1 April each year, six months before the start of the fiscal year in which the H-1B visa will become active.
+The Immigration and Nationality Act sets forth visa caps.

-US institutions of higher education and affiliated not-for-profit organisations, not-for-profit research organisations and US government research institutions are not subject to the H-1B cap.
-This means they may apply for H-1B visas for professional workers at any time.
-Also, H-1B workers extending their stay or transferring from one cap-subject employer to another are not subject to numerical limitations.
+US institutions of higher education and affiliated not-for-profit organisations, not-for-profit research organisations, and US government research institutions are not subject to the H-1B cap, so they may apply for H-1B visas for professional employees at any time.
+Also, H-1B employees extending their stay or transferring from one cap-subject employer to another are not subject to numerical limitations.

 H-1B visas are valid for a maximum period of six years.
-Extensions past the six-year maximum are possible when the H-1B worker is at a certain stage in the process of obtaining lawful permanent residence.
+Extensions past the six-year maximum are possible when the H-1B employee is at a certain stage in the process of obtaining lawful permanent residence.

-H-2B visas are for temporary workers who will work for US employers on temporary projects with a finite end, for seasonal workers and for workers who will fill a peak-load need.
-For example, many hospitality companies use the H-2B category to bring seasonal resort workers and ski instructors, etc to the United States.
+H-2B visas are for temporary employees who will work for US employers on temporary projects with a finite end, for seasonal employees and for employees who will fill a peak-load need.
+For example, many hospitality companies use the H-2B category to bring seasonal resort employees and ski instructors to the United States.
 There is a numerical limitation of 66,000 H-2B visas available each fiscal year.
-Half of the allotment is made available for the first half of the fiscal year, and the second half is opened up in the second half of the fiscal year.
+Half of the allotment is made available for the first half of the fiscal year and the second half is opened up in the second half of the fiscal year.

 There are also work visas based on special legislation or trade treaties.
 The E-3 is a work visa available to nationals of Australia, and the H-1B1 is available to nationals of Chile and Singapore.
-These visas have requirements that are very similar to the H-1B in terms of the type of occupation and educational background required.
-Admission on an E-3 visa is typically granted for two years and is indefinitely extendable in two-year increments, as long as the E-3 visa holder can demonstrate an intent to live in the United States temporarily.
-H-1B1 visas are issued for 18 months; admission is typically granted for one year at a time.
-H-1B1 visas are also indefinitely renewable, as long as temporary intent can be demonstrated.
-The TN visa, based on provisions in the United States-Mexico-Canada Agreement (USTR) (formerly known as the North American Free Trade Agreement)) is available to certain Mexican and Canadian professionals who will enter the United States to work for a US employer.
-A Canadian may apply for entry as a TN at a US-Canada port of entry; Mexican nationals must apply for TN visa issuance at a US consular post in Mexico.
+These visas have requirements that are very similar to the H-1B visa in terms of the type of occupation and educational background required.
+Admission on an E-3 visa is typically granted for two years and is indefinitely extendable in two-year increments, provided that the E-3 visa holder can demonstrate an intent to live in the United States temporarily.
+H-1B1 visas are issued for 18 months and admission is typically granted for one year at a time.
+H-1B1 visas are also indefinitely renewable if temporary intent can be demonstrated.
+Based on provisions in the United States-Mexico-Canada Agreement (formerly known as the North American Free Trade Agreement), TN status is available to certain Mexican and Canadian professionals who will enter the United States to work for a US employer.
+Canadian nationals may apply for admission under TN status at a US-Canada port of entry and Mexican nationals must apply for TN visa issuance at a US consular post in Mexico.